Philipnah/Lectio-webscraper/README.md

 # Lectio-webscraper
-A simple webscraper for the danish webapp "Lectio"
+A simple webscraper for the danish webapp "Lectio".